drduh/macOS-Security-and-Privacy-Guide/READMEwithsuggestedchanges.md

 **Note** Unloading services may break usability of some applications.
 Read the manual pages and use Google to make sure you understand what you're doing first.

 Be careful about disabling any system daemons you don't understand, as it may render your system unbootable.
 If you break your Mac, use [single user mode](https://support.apple.com/en-us/HT201573) to fix it.

+**SUGGESTED CHANGE Note**
+Apologies if this is the wrong way to do this, this is the first time I've tried this.
+Apps/Scripts to include
+1. Free: https://github.com/posixpascal/launch-agents - ruby launch agents manager
+2 http://www.soma-zone.com/LaunchControl/ - small cheap indie app, very easy to use, and comprehensive, LaunchControl supports macOS Lion (10.7), Mountain Lion (10.8), Mavericks (10.9), Yosemite (10.10), El Capitan (10.11), Sierra (10.12) and High Sierra (10.13).
+It requires a 64bit Intel Mac.
+3. also might be an idea to link direct to the yosemite fork by jpf for some people on old machines - https://github.com/jpf/OS-X-Yosemite-Security-and-Privacy-Guide -

 Use [Console](https://en.wikipedia.org/wiki/Console_(OS_X)) and [Activity Monitor](https://support.apple.com/en-us/HT201464) applications if you notice your Mac heating up, feeling sluggish, or generally misbehaving, as it may have resulted from your tinkering.